Nathanloupy/42adv_rainfall/bonus0/walkthrough.md

 ## Binary analysis

-The binary is vulnerable to a buffer overflow.
 We can exploit this by placing shellcode in an environment variable and overflowing the buffer to redirect execution to this shellcode.

 We noticed that when giving to stdin a lot of A on the first input, and a lot of B on the second input, we can overflow the buffer and overwrite the return address.